Interview with Elizabeth Mastel Fischer

 MM: Not much English?

 EF: No, just at school.
-But when we visited,
+But when we visited, we talked German.

 Thanks so much, Elizabeth.